frc2204/ramdocs/docs/programming/overview.md

 #### WPI Library
 :   Robot, Subsystems, Commands, Sensors, Motors, Controllers, Event-Based Programming, Command-Based Programming, Phoenix API, CTRE API

+!!! tip
+    This is section contains knowledge that is specific to FRC.
+That being said, we expect all members of the programming team attend these workshops, regardless of prior experience.

 #### Version Control
 :   Git, Git Collaboration, GitHub, Development Workflows